-The Polish capital suffered immensely during the Second World War, but managed to rebuild and grow its wonderful historic centre.
+The historic centre of Warsaw, the Polish capital suffered immensely during the Second World War, but managed to rebuild and grow.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.